cloudflare/pint/docs/configuration.md

 ## Prometheus servers

 Some checks work by querying a running Prometheus instance to verify if metrics used in rules are present.
-If you want to use those checks then you first need to define one or more Prometheus servers.
+If you want to use those checks, then you first need to define one or more Prometheus servers.

 Syntax: